newtork/newtork.github.io/_posts/2016-12-02-Old-spatial-election-will-return.md

 I have used the opportunity to upload my project again to a live environment.
 Even though it has been years since I touched it, I will be more than happy to upload new data about the same time next year.
 With a little luck we will see additional trends in how much change has happened in a spatial perception.

 Unfortunately it is currently not possible to run the *WAR* file on the latest [Tomcat][tomcat] server.
 But thanks to the jetty runtime environment, the newly compiled, portable version is still good to go.
-Hopefully I'm going to find a little time during the upcoming months to refurbish the project: the visuals, load time and resource consumption is subpar.
+Hopefully I'm going to find a little time during the upcoming months to refurbish the project: the visuals, load time and resource consumption are subpar.

 ### Documentation ###